 The Basics of Becoming a Purchasing Manager

 Are you investigating how to become a Purchasing Manager and want to know a little more about the career?
-The main job of a Purchasing Manager (or Buyer) is to oversee the buying, selling, and distribution of goods and services for an organization.
+The main job of Purchasing Managers (or Buyers) is to oversee the buying, selling, and distribution of goods and services for an organization.
 They negotiate contracts with suppliers, direct purchasing officers and find vendors.
 Purchasing Managers also evaluate suppliers based on price, quality and speed.
 They analyze price proposals and financial information to determine a reasonable price for goods and services.
 They also examine distribution centers, ensure compliance with contracts, and maintain records of costs and inventories.

 What is the most important decision you make as a Purchasing Manager?